derailed-dash/Advent-of-Code/docs/python/exceptions.md

 So, we:
 - Wrap the code that _could_ throw an exception in the `try:` block.
-- Create an `except` block for each exception type that we may want to explicitly handle
+- Create an `except` block for each exception type that we may want to explicitly handle.
+The code will fall through to each successive `except` clause, until a matching exception is found.
+- We can optionally name our caught exception with the `as some_name` construct.
+This allows us to interrogate the exception in more detail, within the `except` block.
 - An optional `finally` block is for any code that we may want to exception after any exception handling has taken place, or even if there was no exception.

 ### Example: Input Validation